jumboduck/CV-Builder/README.md

 -   An interactive tutorial will be created to guide new users on how to use the platform

+-   Currently, the fields that the user can edit are DIV elements with the attribute contenteditable set to "true".
+For the application to be more semantically accurate and accessible.

 ---

 ## Code Notes